-Of course, Chicago also has excellent grab-and-go taco spots as well, but here, we’re focusing on sit-down restaurants.
+Of course, Chicago has excellent counter-service taco spots as well, but here, we’re focusing on sit-down restaurants.
 Look for our forthcoming taco guide for all the best places to grab tacos across the city.

 All restaurants featured on The Infatuation are selected by our editorial team.
 The Best Mexican Restaurants In Chicago guide is sponsored by Tequila Don Julio.